liquity/dev/README.md

 yarn start-demo:dev-frontend
 ```

 This spawns a modified version of dev-frontend that automatically signs transactions so you don't need to interact with a browser wallet.
-It directly uses the local blockchain node.
-This lets you play around with Liquity more freely.
+It directly uses the local forked RPC node.

-Make sure you configure your browser wallet to use the local fork RPC node: `http://localhost:8045`

-When you no longer need the forked frontend mode, press Ctrl+C.

 #### Build dev-frontend for production